Fertility in Your 30s and 40s: What Changes (What You Can and Can’t Control)

 Time Matters, But So Does Preparation

 But rushing into trying to conceive without addressing underlying health issues isn't necessarily the best strategy either.
-Three to six months of targeted work can significantly improve your chances—whether you're trying naturally or preparing for fertility treatment.
+Three to six months of targeted work can significantly improve your chances, whether you're trying naturally or preparing for fertility treatment.

-When to Seek Testing and Support
+When to Seek Support

 Consider proactive testing if: